SinaHI78/Ironcademy-Olinsin/README.md

 6. Creator
 7. Timestamp

+## Styling

+- work in the SCSS
+- use bootstrap

 ## Wishlist

 - "Interested in" button - display the course on your profile page
-- Course rating - if enrolled to course you can rate it with stars
+- Course rating - if enrolled to course you can rate it with stars, the higher the course is rated, the further up it will be displayed
 - Nodemailer - Send email with course info to enrolled users
+- Search field

 ## Project 2 specs: Presentation 14th May 2022